selldone/erp/README.md

 ### Order Types

-For ERP systems, you typically need to work with physical (goods) orders.
+For ERP systems, you typically need to work with **physical** (goods) orders.
 Selldone supports various order types,
 including:

-- `PHYSICAL`
+- `PHYSICAL`    ERPs work only with this.
 - `FILE`
 - `SERVICE`
 - `VIRTUAL`